shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`transforms.Normalize((0.5,), (0.5,))`
 `])`

-The images were resized to 256x256 pixels to make sure all images had the same input size.
-Moreover, to improve training stability, the pixel values for each image were normalized to the range [-1, 1].
-Because the images only have one colour channel representing the intensity of the pixels (grayscale images), each image is converted to a single-channel grayscale image using
+To improve training stability, the pixel values for each image were normalized to the range [-1, 1].
+Because the images only have one colour channel representing the intensity of the pixels (grayscale images), each image was converted to a single-channel grayscale image.

-`transforms.Grayscale(num_output_channels=1)`

 This was done to ensure that all images have the expected format (1 channel, grayscale).

 ### Data Loaders
 The dataset was loaded using PyTorch's DataLoader class within the `torch.utils.data` module.
 Shuffling was enabled for the training data so that the model did not learn from any specific order of images, which could have led to some form of bias.
 Three DataLoaders were created for the individual datasets (train, validation, and test dataset):